PennyLaneAI/qml/datasets_qchem.rst

 Tapered observables data
 ~~~~~~~~~~~~~~~~~~~~~~~~

-Tapered observables and Hartree-Fock state based on the on :math:`Z_2` symmetries of the molecular Hamiltonian.
+Tapered observables and Hartree-Fock state based on the :math:`Z_2` symmetries of the molecular Hamiltonian.

 .. rst-class:: docstable
     :widths: auto